DevonCyclica/React-Django/README.md

 - Run Django migrations using `python3 manage.py migrate`
 - Install React dependencies with `npm install`.

+## Alternative Setup for Windows:
+- Download/clone repo.
+- Download/install Docker.
+- In a shell, navigate to repo
+- Build docker container `docker build -t test_repo .`

 ## Run
+- Run server:
-- Run server using `npm start & python3 manage.py runserver 0:7501`.
+- - (Normally) `npm start & python3 manage.py runserver 0:7501`.
+- - (Using docker method for windows)
+- - - (using native shell) `docker run -it -p 7501:7501 -v "%cd%"\src:/opt/app/src -v "%cd%"\sampleapp:/opt/app/sampleapp test_repo`
+- - - (using unix style shell [might be able to omit 'winpty' from some, but this works on git bash]) `winpty docker run -it -p 7501:7501 -v "$(pwd)"/src:/opt/app/src -v "$(pwd)"/sampleapp:/opt/app/sampleapp test_repo`
 - Go to page in browser at `localhost:7501`, and then modify code as desired!